BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Too long: the LLM will need to make too many unrelated decisions to make a good translation.
 Too short: the LLM might miss some long range dependencies that are needed to make a good translation.

+We will go with something bigger than the reference as we are not just querying for surrounding context, we want to make a consistent translation of the given passage.

 My first instinct is again to split by chapters first, then subdivide again if chapters are too long.